 Quenza’s Coaching Client Agreement, pictured below, is also freely available as a customizable template for platform members:

-Along with the platform’s Pre-Coaching Questionnaire, Session Rating Scale, and more, this can quickly be personalized using pre-populated fields such as Client Name and Professional Name – all are available with Quenza’s $1 monthly trial.
+Along with the platform’s Pre-Coaching Questionnaire, Effectiveness of Session Evaluation, and more, this can quickly be personalized using pre-populated fields such as Client Name and Professional Name – all are available with Quenza’s $1 monthly trial.

 It’s also important to have your client fill out an acknowledgment of informed consent.
 You can bundle this with your intake form, but here’s an Informed Consent Form for Assessment and Treatment from the pros at ICANotes if you decide to keep it separate.